TOPIC 1A: FORCES and MOTION

 Extension: If you want to find out why these calculations work, click the button here to find our more.
 You don't need to learn this, but if you find it interesting, read on.....

-This section covers the maths behind the meaning of the gradient and area under the line on a velocity-time graph.
+This section covers the maths behind the meaning of the gradient and area under the line on a speed-time graph.

 1. Acceleration: